 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate to the following location:

-All you need to do is that make sure the expandable registry string (REG_EXPAND_SZ) named ProfileImagePath in the right pane of these keys exist and linked properly to the correct user account folder.
+All you need to do is make sure the expandable registry string (REG_EXPAND_SZ) named ProfileImagePath in the right pane of these keys exists and linked properly to the correct user account folder.
 If you find that this is not the case, just point it to correct the location.

+That’s it!
 Close the Registry Editor after making appropriate manipulations and reboot the machine to get the issue fixed.

-Hope you find the fix useful!
+I hope you find the fix useful!